camejia/RepData_PeerAssessment1/PA1_template.md

 incompleteCases <- sum(!ok)
 ```

 The total number of missing values (i.e. the total number of rows with NA's) is 2304.
 Since we have already calculated a data frame containing the mean number of steps for each 5-minute interval, we will use this data frame along with R's merge command to fill in the missing values.
+The merged data set will include a column for the mean number of steps for the corresponding 5-minute interval; if the actual data for that 5-minute interval for a particular day is missing, it is filled in with the mean value.

 ```r